25 French Bulldog Colors (Common & Rare) With Pictures

 Cream

-Cream french bulldog color
+cream french bulldog color

 White, cream, and cream & white French Bulldogs are all easy to spot, and their coat color looks exactly like you’d think.